-The small intestine is about 3 m long and nearly 1 cm in diameter.
+The small intestine is about 3 meters long and nearly 1 cm in diameter.
 The contents are liquid, especially in the upper part.
 Normally there are small tracts, about 12 cm long, which are empty.
 The small intestine ends at the base of the caecum.
 This second storage area is about 40-45 cm long with an average diameter of 3-4 cm.
-It contains 100-120 g of a uniform pasty mix with a dry matter content of about 20 percent.
+It contains 100-120 grams of a uniform pasty mix with a dry matter content of about 20 percent.

 As the contents enter the small intestine they are diluted by the flow of bile, the first intestinal secretions and finally the pancreatic juice.

-After enzymatic action from these last two secretions the elements that can easily be broken down are freed and pass through the intestinal wall to be carried by the blood to the cells.
+After enzymatic action from these last two secretions, the elements that can easily be broken down are freed and pass through the intestinal wall to be carried by the blood to the cells.

 The large intestine is made up of the caecum and colon.
-The caecum is very large, (about 10 times the volume of the stomach, and about 40 per cent of the total volume of the gastrointestinal tract).
+The caecum is very large, (about 10 times the volume of the stomach, and about 40 percent of the total volume of the gastrointestinal tract).